fjarri/reikna/doc/source/api/cluda.rst

 .. py:module:: reikna.cluda.api

-.. py:data:: API_ID
+.. py:function:: get_id()

-    Identifier of this API.
+    Returns the identifier of this API.

 .. py:function:: get_platforms()

     Returns a list of platform objects.
     The methods and attributes available are described in the reference entry for :py:class:`Platform`.
-    In case of ``API_OCL`` returned objects are actually instances of :py:class:`pyopencl.Platform`.
+    In case of ``OpenCL`` returned objects are actually instances of :py:class:`pyopencl.Platform`.

 .. py:class:: Platform